Amazon Advertising Bible: ins and outs from a PPC evangelist

 How to optimize a manual targeting campaign

-Exact match ad group:
+Exact match and ASIN match ad group:

 Select the tab Targeting and order the columns by Spend.

+Decrease the bid (eg: by 20%) when a keyword attains an unprofitable ACoS.
 In this way, Amazon decreases the frequency with which it shows my ad.

-Optional: how to optimize a Broad match ad group in a manual campaign
+BONUS: how to optimize a Broad match ad group in a manual campaign

 The optimization of a Broad match ad group is very similar to the process followed for the automatic campaign.